clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

 Change logs typically use reverse chronological order.
 Changes are grouped by versions.
 If you have multiple branches (e.g. `master` and `1.0.x`), each one has a separate change log.

 That is all.
-For example, here's an [example from Welle](https://github.com/michaelklishin/welle/blob/master/ChangeLog.md).
+For example, here's [Welle's change log](https://github.com/michaelklishin/welle/blob/master/ChangeLog.md).